 9. “Yes, I’m manic.”

 ’Oh yeah, I’m still manic.’
 I find myself lying to my family and friends about whether I’m manic or depressed.
-It’s more acceptable to them to be manic because I’m functional then.
+It’s more acceptable for them to be manic because I’m functional then.

 10. “I’ll be OK, don’t worry.”